status-im/nim-eth-bloom/README.md

 [Bloom filters](https://en.wikipedia.org/wiki/Bloom_filter) are data structures that use hash functions to test whether an element is a member of a set.
 They work like other data structures but are probabilistic in nature: that is, they allow false positive matches but not false negative.
 Bloom filters use less storage space than other data structures.

-Ethereum bloom filters are implemented with the SHA-256 (keccak) cryptographic hash function.
+Ethereum bloom filters are implemented with the Keccak-256 cryptographic hash function.

 To see the bloom filter used in the context of Ethereum, please refer to the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf).